reloadedgames/python-client/README.md

 ### Linux Yum Package Notes

-Installing the paramiko package requires compiling the pycrypto library.
+Installing the paramiko package requires compiling the [PyCrypto](https://pypi.python.org/pypi/pycrypto) library.
 For the compilation to work, you must install the following `yum` packages:

 ```